omiranda/polyneuro_risk_score/docs/basic_example.md

         - [Group_Color_Table_reference](./example1/)

 ## BWAS: Estimating beta-weights
-asas sasad ad ad
+The first part of the analysis is to calculate the \\( \beta\\)-weights.
+This section describes how to do it using Matlab and also using the container.

 ### Runing the code using Matlab
-Once you have opened Matlab and added to your session the path to the repo,
+Once you have opened Matlab and added to your session the path to the repo, define the input arguments:

 ```Matlab
                         path_imaging_reference = '/home/example1/input_data/fconn.mat';